Ft. Benning, Georgia, 1967

 As a documentarian, Edwards works with his wife and partner, director/ cinematographer Ferne Pearlstein (winner of the 2004 Sundance Cinematography Prize for her work on Ramona Diaz’s Imelda).
 Edwards co-wrote, co-produced, and co-edited Pearlstein’s feature documentary Sumo East and West (2003), about Americans in that ancient Japanese sport, and co-wrote and co-produced her new film The Last Laugh (2016), about the Holocaust as the last taboo subject for humor, starring Mel Brooks, Sarah Silverman, Carl Reiner, Rob Reiner, Alan Zweibel, Harry Shearer, Susie Essman, Gilbert Gottfried, Larry Charles, David Steinberg, Shalom Auslander, Etgar Keret, Renee Firestone, and many others.
 Both films had their world premieres at the Tribeca Film Festival and aired nationally on PBS’s Independent Lens series.
 Edwards’s own documentary short The Voice of the Prophet (2001) about the death of Vietnam veteran Rick Rescorla on 9/11, was shown at Sundance, Toronto, Human Rights Watch and numerous other festivals.
 In his earlier life as a film editor, Edwards edited the PBS documentaries In Search of Law and Order: Catching Them Early (1997) by Michael Schwarz and Roger Graef and Stopwatch (1998) by Bill Jersey and Michael Schwarz; Barry Levinson’s feature documentary for Showtime, Yesterday’s Tomorrows (1999), produced by Richard Berge, which was part of a traveling exhibition of the Smithsonian Institution; and David Belle’s Abandoned (2000) for PBS, which won a duPont-Columbia Journalism Award; as well as other television projects for networks such as PBS, A&E, and TLC.

-Edwards lives in Brooklyn with Ferne and their daughter, as mandated by law.
+After living for many years in Chinatown, Edwards now lives in Brooklyn with Ferne and their daughter, as mandated by law.